 Vertigo is one of the most common symptoms that people face.
-Since it can be scary to feel like you are suddenly moving or that the room is moving around you, many people immediately turn to the Internet to try and find out what is wrong.
+It can be scary to feel like you or everything around you is suddenly moving.
+For this reason, many people want to know what is wrong.
 While the Internet is an excellent source of information, including for medical purposes, you need to be discerning.

 Because vertigo is so common, there is a ton of information out there.
 Unfortunately, some of it is misinformation, and this gets repeated by writers who don’t their research well enough.
 Today, we’re going to debunk some of the most common misconceptions regarding vertigo.
 Then, we will introduce you to a natural therapy that has helped hundreds of patients in case studies to find significant relief from this symptom.

 Misconception 1 – Vertigo Is a Health Condition

 Vertigo is a symptom and not a health condition on its own.
 Therefore, an underlying cause can be the key to finding some much-needed relief.

 So why do many people think that it is a health condition on its own?
 The problem often lies in the fact that about half of patients never find out what is causing their vertigo.
 Worse yet, some doctors use the condition benign paroxysmal positional vertigo (BPPV) as a catchall when they don’t know the cause.
 This leads people to believe that vertigo is a condition.
 However, BPPV involves a particular set of symptoms with a specific underlying cause.
 Many patients don’t actually fit the description.

 Misconception 2 – Vertigo Just Happens as You Age

 The biggest problem with this misconception is that it can cause you to see vertigo as something natural that you just have to live with, rather than a symptom of a condition that you should be trying to get help for.
 If a doctor tells you that vertigo is just a part of getting older, the likelihood that you will ever learn the actually underlying cause is pretty slim.